binhntvn/mockvibe/prd.md

     *   User profile management (e.g., view/edit personal information, shipping addresses).

 *   **Product Catalog & Display:**
-    *   Display a grid of shoe products fetched from the Supabase database.
+    *   Display a grid of shoe products fetched from the backend API.
     *   Each product card shows an image, name, and price.
     *   Dedicated product detail page with descriptions, larger images, and an "Add to Cart" button.